Cambridge Investment Research Advisors, Inc.

 - Recommendation of unaffiliated third-party investment advisers

-The management fees can be a flat fee or on a tiered or breakpoint fee structure.
+Investment management fees can be flat-rate or based on a tiered or breakpoint fee structure.
 When following a tiered schedule, the fee generally starts at 1.50% of client assets under management (AUM) for the first $100,000, and drops down to 1.25% for the next $150,000 and 1% for any funds above $250,000.
 When following a breakpoint schedule, assets that amount to $100,000 would be charged 1.50%.
-Accounts with between $100,000 and $250,000 are charged 1.25%, while accounts with more than $250,000 would be charged 1.0% on the total amount.
-Accounts are also responsible for setup fees, ancillary fees, service fees and any underlying mutual fund or exchange-traded fund fees.
+Accounts with between $100,000 and $250,000 are charged 1.25%, while accounts with more than $250,000 would be charged 1.00% on the total amount.
+Accounts are also responsible for setup fees, ancillary fees, service fees and any underlying mutual fund or exchange-traded fund (ETF) fees.

-Within the firm’s wrap fee program, called WealthPort Wrap, there are three programs that carry different maximum advisory fees, ranging from 2.15% to 2.25% of AUM.
+Within the firm’s wrap fee program, called WealthPort, there are four programs that carry different maximum advisory fees, ranging from 2.15% to 2.25% of AUM.

 What to Watch Out For

 CIRA reported 16 disciplinary actions in its most recent filings with the U.S. Securities and Exchange Commission (SEC).
 These involved both affiliated individuals or affiliated companies, in addition to the firm itself.